KDE/digikam-doc/right_sidebar/sidebar_overview.rst

 .. contents::

-The digiKam main window has a sidebar at the right border providing important information and actions of the selected images.
-This same sidebar is also available in the digiKam Image Editor and the Light Table (except the **Filters** tab).
-It can be displayed by respectively clicking on one of the eight tabs:
+The digiKam main window has a sidebar along the right border that provides important information on selected images, and allows you to take actions on images.
+This same sidebar (except for the **Filters** tab) is also available in the digiKam Image Editor and the Light Table.
+The contents of the sidebar can be displayed by clicking on one of the eight tabs:

     - :ref:`Properties <properties_view>`: File and image properties, key shooting parameters.